autowarefoundation/autoware.universe/planning/behavior_path_planner/autoware_behavior_path_lane_change_module/README.md

 Once canceling or aborting the lane change is no longer an option, the ego vehicle will proceed with the lane change.
 This can happen in the following situations:

 - The ego vehicle is performing a lane change near a terminal or dead-end, making it impossible to return to the original lane.
 In such cases, completing the lane change is necessary.
 - If safety parameters are tuned too aggressively, it becomes harder to cancel or abort the lane change.
-This offers less tolerance for unexpected behaviors from surrounding vehicles, such as a trailing vehicle in the target lane suddenly accelerating or a leading vehicle suddenly decelerating.
+This reduces tolerance for unexpected behaviors from surrounding vehicles, such as a trailing vehicle in the target lane suddenly accelerating or a leading vehicle suddenly decelerating.
 Aggressive settings leave less room for error during the maneuver.

 ![stop](./images/lane_change-cant_cancel_no_abort.png)